-Acknowledgements.
-This work was supported by DFG projects AN 984/16-1, AN 984/8-1, and Bundesministerium für Bildung und Forschung under contract number 01186916/1 (EPRoC).
-A. Angerhofer acknowledges support through the DSR Opportunity Fund from the University of Florida.
-The authors gratefully acknowledge fruitful discussions with Klaus Peter Dinse and Silvio Künstner.
+Financial support.
+This research has been supported by the Deutsche Forschungsgemeinschaft (grant nos.
+AN 984/16-1 and AN 984/8-1), the Bundesministerium für Bildung und Forschung (grant no. 01186916/1 (EPRoC)) and the University of Florida (DSR Opportunity Fund).